RibbleValleyTradingCo/ReelyRatedv3/docs/FEATURE-ROADMAP.md

   - Enforce in queries/RPCs:
     - Feed/search/venue should exclude content authored by users the viewer has blocked (now enforced in catches RLS).
     - Comments from blocked users hidden via RLS.
+    - Comment read/write paths use `is_blocked_either_way`, so blockers don’t see comments from blocked users and cannot comment on their catches (admins bypass).
     - Disallow follow relationships where a block exists in either direction (follow links cleaned on block).

 **Frontend**